-Let's take a closer look at an LG steam cycle dryer that features LG's TrueSteam which penetrates fabrics with powerful real steam.
+Let's take a closer look at an LG steam cycle dryer that features LG's TurboSteam which penetrates fabrics with powerful real steam that generates instantly.
 This helps to eliminate dirt, odors, and wrinkles.

-The LG DLEX3570W is a top-selling front loading dryer (electric) option from one of today's hottest manufacturers - LG!
-If dryer size is a concern, this Energy Star rated model has you covered.
-This machine can help you cut down on the number of loads you do with its large 7.4 cubic foot capacity.
+The LG DLEX7800WE is a top-selling electric dryer that's Energy Star rated.
+This machine can help you cut down on the number of loads you do with its large 7.3 cubic foot capacity.
 It is both a time and energy saver.
 The EasyLoad door can swing out or drop down like a hamper to make loading and unloading easier.

 The steam options include a SteamSanitary cycle for cleaning non-washable items like children's toys and throw pillows, the SteamFresh cycle for refreshing clothes that may have a few wrinkles, and a Reduce Static option that releases light bursts of steam to prevent static buildup.
 The LG sensor dry system prevents over-drying, and the LoDecibel Quiet Operation technology means this dryer is a great option for open floor plans or laundry rooms near living areas.

-The upfront electronic control panel features a dual LED display with status indicators, a time remaining display, and a FlowSense duct clog indicator light.
+The upfront electronic control panel features an LED display with status indicators, a time remaining display, and a FlowSense duct clog indicator light.